+LETTER FROM HON.
+D. WYATT ALKEN.
+COKESBURY, S. C., April 9, 1877.
 Messrs.
-Hoyt & Co., Anderson, S. C. GENTLEMEN-Your note of the 6th inst. was received Saturday afternoon, and as requested I reply at once.
+Hoyt & Co., Anderson, S. C. GENTLEMEN-Your note of the 6th inst.

+was received Saturday afternoon, and as requested I reply at once.

-You write me thus: Give us for publica-tion your views as to President Hayes' Southern policy; whether it is proper that Democrats should seek or accept office at his kands, and what will probably be the result upon the destiny of the two National parties from this change in policy by the Republican party ?"
+You write me thus: Give us for publica tion your views as to President Hayes Southern policy ; whether it is proper that Democrats should seek or accept office at his hands, and what will probably be the result upon the destiny of the two National parties from this change in policy by the Republican party ?"

-At present it is difficult to define President Hayes' Southern policy, but as the latter portion of your inquiry implies that, by consent of party, he will assume a concilia-tory policy towards the South, I think we should unhesitatingly accent every Federal appointment pronered us. does not belong to the Republican party, neither should any of these National appointments be construed to be partisan preferences.
-I imagine a United States District Attorney in the South nowhere finds Republican rather than Democratic laws to be administered, because, fersooth, he holds office by the will of a Republican President.
-Neither does a collector of the ports at the South recognize any thing peculiarly Republican, rather than Democratic, in his revenue collections because a Republican guards the threshold of our National treasury .-For the same reason I can see no partisanship in the office of post master, or mail agent, or any other strictly National appoint-
+At present it is difficult to define President Hayes' Southern policy, but as the latter portion of your inquiry implies that, by consent of party, he will assume a conciliatory policy towards the South, I think we should unhesitatingly accept every Federal appointment profered us country does not belong to the Republican party, neither should any of these National ap-pointments be construed to be partisan pre-ferences.
+I imagine a United States District Attorney in the South nowhere finds Republican rather than Democratic laws to be administered, because, forsooth, he holds office by the will of a Republican President.
+Neither does a collector of the ports at the South recognize any thing peculiarly Republican, rather than Democratic, in his revenue collections because a Republican guards the threshold of our National treasury .--For the same reason I can see no partisanship in the office of post master, or mail agent, or any other strictly National appointment.

 If in accepting an appointment a Southerner (Dem.) were required to compromise in any way his political creed, of course he should reject the proffered position.
 For this reason I regretted to see a Southern man, regarded as a Southern Democrat, go into the Cabinet.
 Not that he would compromise the South, but because he would of necessity be a mere figure-head, or become identified with the administration in party feelings The Cabinet are the President's counsellors, and should be in sympathy with him in all his political views.
-His Southern appointees are agents paid for doing service to our common country, unbiased by party exactions, and in the case of Demooratic appointees unswerved by party affili-
+His Southeru appointes are agents paid for doing ser-vice to our common country, unbiased by party exactions, and in the case of Demo-oratic appointees unswerved by party affiliation.

 I believe President Hayes received his office through fraud, but I am far from believing that he is himself a fraud.
-And what effect his policy (which seems to foreshadow that of the wrong man in the right place) may have upon the two National parties, I am unable to foresee.
-Should it shatter both of them throughout the North, It were well if all such trials were stopped it would be a God-send to the South.
-We erably corrupt and anti-Southern to the core.
-True, we have hosts of friends at the North, but we have more enemies, and as many of either can be found among the Democrats as among the Republicans.
-None of them believe that we have accepted in good faith the Amendments to the Constitution, and they have a mistrust as to our loyalty to the Union, which can never be obliterated but
+And what effect his policy (which seems to foreshadow that of the wrong man in the right shadow that of the wrong man in the right place) may have upon the two National par-ties, I am unable to foresee.
+Should it shatter both of them throughow the North it would be a God send to the South.
+We for the remainder of the fiscal year; and all the send to the South.
+We for the remainder of the fiscal year; and all the send to the South.
+We for the remainder of the fiscal year; and all the send to the South.
+We for the remainder of the fiscal year; and all the send to the South.
+We for the remainder of the fiscal year; and all the send to the se a under no oblig erably corrupt and anti-Southern to the core.
+True, we have hosts of friends at the North. but we have more enemies, and as many of either can be found among the Democrats as among the Republicans.
+None of them believe that we have accepted in good faith the Amendments to the Constitution, and they have a mistrust as to our loyalty to the Union, which can never be obliterated but by time.